‘Where are you from?’

 Why Hong Kong?

 To some, my face is as confusing as my accent or my life story.
 As a Eurasian, my face is ethnically ambiguous.
 In Southeast Asia, I’m greeted in a range of mother tongues – Thai, Vietnamese, Tagalog, Bahasa Indonesia – none of which I speak.
 Meanwhile, in England people assume I’m Chinese.
 In Hong Kong they’re surprised when someone with my face speaks Cantonese.
-In mainland China, they take one look at my face and assume I’m from Xinjiang, where everybody’s a little bit mixed.
+On the Chinese mainland, they take one look at my face and assume I’m from Xinjiang, where everybody’s a little bit mixed.
 It’s nice to feel included.

 Growing up in Hong Kong, I was fortunate.
 This is a city built on multiple identities: from the British colonials to the Chinese who immigrated in the 1940s and ’50s, to the unique Hongkonger identity that has grown up after the handover.
 This is a city that’s long been open to business, to immigration, to newcomers from across the world.
 It’s a third culture kind of town.